l3p-cv/lost/docs/docs/contribution_guide.md

 ## How to contribute new features or bug fixes?

-1. Select a feature you want to implement / a bug you want to fix from the [lost issue list](https://github.com/l3p-cv/lost/issues)
+1. Select a feature you want to implement or a bug you want to fix from the [lost issue list](https://github.com/l3p-cv/lost/issues)
     - If you have a new feature, create a new feature request
-2. State in the issue comments that you are willing to implement the feature/ fix the bug
+2. State in the issue comments that you are willing to implement the feature / fix the bug
 3. We will respond to your comment
 4. Implement the feature
 5. Create a pull request

 ## How to do backend development?

 The backend is written in python.
-We use flask as webserver and celery to execute time consuming tasks.
+We use flask for the webserver and celery to execute time consuming tasks.

 If you want to adjust backend code and test your changes please perform